Concordium/concordium-node-sdk-js/packages/wallet-connectors/README.md

 ### `WalletConnection`

 A connection allows the application to interact with a wallet.
-The following kinds of interactions are supported:
+The following interactions are supported:

--   Ask the wallet to sign a message
+-   `signMessage`: Ask the wallet to sign a message and return it back to the dApp.
--   Ask the wallet to sign and send a transaction.
+-   `signAndSendTransaction`: Ask the wallet to sign a transaction and submit it to a node.

-The wallet is responsible for prompting for approval of all interactions.
+The wallet is responsible for prompting its user for approval of all interactions.

 ### `WalletConnectionDelegate`